The ultimate guide to shipping container condensation treatment options.

-- Air Space: How much air space there is inside the container (how full of goods it is).
+- Air Space: How much air space there is inside the container (the opposite of how full of goods it is).
 The more air you have in your container, the higher the potential there is for condensation.

 - Temperature: How cold it gets overnight, and how quickly it gets cold.
 Also the direction of prevailing wind and how exposed your container is will also make a difference e.g. on a clifftop versus tucked away in an alleyway between 2 warehouses or industrial units.

-- Ventilation: The more air you have circulating within your container, the smaller the difference between inside and outside temperature, which in turn will reduce or prevent condensation.
+- Ventilation: The more air you have circulating within your container, the smaller the difference between inside and outside temperature.
+This can reduce or prevent condensation.

-- Goods moisture content: If, for example, you load your container with wooden crates of goods, but you loaded it in the middle of a thunderstorm, any water that fell onto these crates now sits inside your shipping container and when it gets hot this water will evaporate, and when it cools this water will condense again.
+- Goods moisture content: If, for example, you load your container with wooden crates of goods, but you loaded it in the middle of a thunderstorm.
+Any water that fell onto these crates now sits inside your shipping container and when it gets hot this water will evaporate.
+When it next cools this water will condense again.
 Loading your container with moist or wet goods will increase the amount of condensation inside your shipping container

 - Usage: How often are the doors opened, how frequently the container is loaded or unloaded, the time of day & weather conditions when the container is being used.
 These circumstances can also affect the amount of moisture in the air inside your shipping container, which in turn will affect the amount of condensation you can get.